Vaishnav-Sabari-Girish/Resume/modules_en/professional.typ

   date: [June 2024 - July 2024],
   location: [Bengaluru, Karnataka],
   description: list(
+    [Managed cross-functional project timelines and deliverables, reinforcing adaptability and teamwork for specification alignment and project collaboration], [Conceptualized and designed AI-powered prototypes],
-    [Coordinated multiple project timelines and deliverables using collaborative tools to ensure efficient workflow management and team synchronization using tools like Asana.], [Created and optimized AI prompts for various applications, improving response quality and accuracy for automated content generation systems.], [Produced high-quality visual content for marketing campaigns and product presentations using advanced AI-powered design platforms including Leonardo and Ideogram.], [Developed professional product mockups and prototypes for client presentations and marketing materials to enhance visual communication using Mockey.], [Built and customized online stores using Zoho Commerce with integrated payment systems, inventory management, and user-friendly interfaces for small businesses.],
+    [Produced high-quality visual content for marketing campaigns and product presentations using advanced AI-powered design platforms including Leonardo and Ideogram.], [Developed professional product mockups and prototypes for client presentations and marketing materials to enhance visual communication using Mockey.], [Built and customized online stores using Zoho Commerce with integrated payment systems, inventory management, and user-friendly interfaces for small businesses.],